Nguyễn Văn Thiệu: Death

 Thiệu and his wife Mai Anh celebrated their 50th wedding anniversary in Hawaii when the September 11 attacks happened.
-The fact that both planes (American Airlines Flight 11 and United Airlines Flight 175) that crashed into the World Trade Center had departed from Logan International Airport in Boston, had certain psychological effects on Thiệu and also affected his health.
+That both planes (American Airlines Flight 11 and United Airlines Flight 175) that crashed into the World Trade Center had departed from Logan International Airport in Boston, had certain psychological effects on Thiệu and also affected his health.
 Because much of the air travel was affected by the attacks, the couple was stuck in Hawaii for more than a week.
 When they got home, Thiệu's condition had worsened.

 He died on 29 September 2001, aged 78, at Beth Israel Deaconess Medical Center in Boston, after he collapsed and was put on a respirator due to a stroke which he suffered at his Foxborough home.
-His funeral was held on 6 October 2001, at the Eaton & Mac Kay Funeral Home in Newton, Massachusetts.
+His funeral was held on 6 October 2001, in Newton, Massachusetts.
 He was cremated and the location of his ashes is unknown.
-According to Mai Anh, before his death, Thiệu expressed his wish to be buried in his hometown of Phan Rang, otherwise his ashes will be scattered half into the sea and half on the mountain.
+According to Mai Anh, before his death, Thiệu expressed his wish to be buried in his hometown of Phan Rang, otherwise his ashes were to be scattered half into the sea and half on the mountain.